SantiagoDiaz9822/Promtior-Challenge/README.md

-# Promptior-Challenge
+# promtior-Challenge

-Challenge created by Promptior for the position of AI Engineer
+Challenge created by promtior for the position of AI Engineer